dopplerchase/dopplerchase.github.io/_pages/past-research.md

 title: "Past Research"
 ---

+*Note*: I am still working on filling in content here.
+The current research page has gotten priority at the moment!

 This page is some additional information about topics of research I have explored in the past.

-**TL;DR:** I stared my research career studying ozone transport in the amazon, went on to study radar retrievals of snow and then focused on machine learning methods  meteorological tasks.
+**TL;DR:** I started my research career studying ozone transport in the Amazon, went on to study radar retrievals of snow and then focused on machine learning methods  meteorological tasks.

 <h2> Machine Learning for Meteorology (Postdoc) </h2>
 <i> 2021 - 2023 </i>